cscorley/dissertation/chapters/5_discussion/1_flt.md

 while we found that our changeset-based approach was as accurate as snapshots (\fonep), we were unable to find that the accuracy of the changeset-based model under historical simulation is consistent with the batch counterpart (\ftwop).

+\todo{do we care to add more to this? pretty sparse as-is}